-A QR Code (short for Quick Response) is a specific matrix barcode symbol (or two-dimensional 2D code).
-QR codes are an evolution of the traditional barcode.
+A QR Code (short for Quick Response Code) is a matrix barcode (or two-dimensional 2Dcode).
+QR Codes are an evolution of traditional barcodes.

 QR Code Information

-Symbols can be of two types: Micro QR Code or Standard QR Code.
+There are two types of symbols: Micro QR Code or Standard QR Code.

 Standard QR Code can represent up to 7,089 digits or 4,296 alphanumeric characters.
 There are 40 versions of Standard Code: Version 1 through Version 40.

 |Micro QR Code||Standard QR Code|

 Labeljoy allows to define the coding algorithm to be used to obtain the best possible data compression, in order to reduce the amount of space required to display the symbol.
 The available options are:

 - (Mixed): default setting.
 Enables data encoding using a combination of all the following encoding modes based on the type of data found.
 Normally this setting produces the best results.

 - Numeric: allows the encoding of numbers from 0 to 9.